kong-education/edu-konnect-terraform/README.md

 #### Deployment

-Run the following script to start the deployment:
+Run the following script to destroy the deployment:
 ```bash
 ./run.sh
 ```